WindMillCode/Google/API/bigquery/AngularApp/testing/TESTS.md

     * toggle,
     * move with targetzChild
     * populate like nest
-    * make sure board moves if nest extends the page
+    * make sure board moves if nest extends the page, and collaspes if necessary
+    * multiple should be supported